 Internal Search

 If a decision is made by the Provost to appoint a chair or director from within the department or school, the Dean of the College will call a second meeting to initiate the selection process.
-The Dean should explain the selection process, appoint two members of the department or school to count the ballots, and then excuse himself/herself from the meeting.
+The Dean should explain the selection process, appoint two members of the department or school to count the ballots, and then excuse themself from the meeting.
 The meeting will proceed as follows, chaired by a member of the department designated by the Dean:

-Using a secret ballot, each member of the department or school shall submit the name of the single individual he/she believes is best qualified to assume the position of chair or director.
+Using a secret ballot, each member of the department or school shall submit the name of the single individual they believe is best qualified to assume the position of chair or director.
 Designated members of the department or school will count the ballots.
 If there is unanimous agreement upon a single candidate, that individual’s name will be submitted to the Dean, and the interview process will proceed as noted in step 3, below.

 If the names of multiple candidates are submitted, the names of the two faculty members receiving the most votes and their vote tallies will be submitted to the Dean, and the interview process will proceed as noted in step 3, below.
 If there is a tie for the most votes among three or more members of the faculty (i.e., if three faculty all receive the same number of votes, or if two or more faculty receive the second highest vote total), the names of the faculty involved in the tie will be communicated to voting faculty.
 Faculty will continue to vote by secret ballot until two candidates are identified.
 After the two candidates receiving the most votes are identified, their names and their vote tallies will be submitted to the Dean.

-Upon interviewing each candidate nominated by the department, the Dean will forward the list of candidates and her or his recommendation to the Provost.
+Upon interviewing each candidate nominated by the department, the Dean will forward the list of candidates and their recommendation to the Provost.

 Upon interviewing each candidate nominated by the department, the Provost will submit recommendations to the President.
 The President will interview each candidate nominated by the Department.
 If no candidate recommended by the Department is acceptable to the Dean, Provost, or the President, the Dean shall communicate this and the reasons to the department and other nominations will be requested from the Department.